Six members of Patriot Front pleaded not guilty to conspiracy to riot during Pride event in Coeur d'Alene

 The group was founded after it broke off from another group, Vanguard America, in the aftermath of the deadly "Unite the Right" rally in Charlottesville, Virginia, in 2017.
 Its membership spans the country.

 Public records released in late June showed that Coeur d'Alene Police were aware of Patriot Front's activities in the city after a North Idaho College security officer reported seeing the group's stickers around the campus in May 2021.
-Patriot Front stickering was reported several more times throughout that summer, as well as in Hayden and in Post Falls, documents revealed.
+Patriot Front stickers were reported several more times throughout that summer, as well as in Hayden and in Post Falls, according to documents.

 Pride in the Park continued without disruption as police detained the Patriot Front members nearby.

-The group had bonded out of jail on $300 each that weekend.
+Each member of the group bonded out of jail on $300 that weekend.

 In one of the group's propaganda videos, Patriot Front members can be seen distributing materials in downtown Coeur d'Alene after their arrest.
 In the video, Rousseau said that the group would return to Coeur d'Alene.